Making money is hard, no question about that. And yet it is what everybody’s after, right?

 The next thing you need to focus on is knowledge.

 Trust is also built on a foundation of knowledge.
-We rely on sources that have all the information and data because they show they are experts in their field and, therefore, trustworthy.
+We rely on sources that have all the information and data.
+That makes us see them as experts and, therefore, trustworthy.

 Now, this doesn’t mean you have to become your own Wikipedia right away.
 It just means you should be the source your audience turns to any time they have a question or problem related to your field.